-Deviation and onconformance are also considered non-escalated enforcement actions.
-When a fails to meet a regulatory commitment or to conform to the provisions of an applicable code or industry standard, the failure may result in a Notice of Deviation.
-When a vendor or fails to meet a contract requirement related to NRC activities, the failure may result in a Notice of Nonconformance.
-While less frequently issued than SL IV NOVs and NCVs, these non-escalated enforcement actions follow a similar format and require a similar level of report detail.
+Notices of Deviation and Notices of Nonconformance are also considered non-escalated enforcement actions.
+When a permit holder fails to meet a regulatory commitment or to conform to the provisions of an applicable code or industry standard, the failure may result in a Notice of Deviation.
+When a vendor or non-licensed manufacturer fails to meet a contract requirement related to NRC activities, the failure may result in a Notice of Nonconformance.
+While less frequently issued than SL IV, NOVs and NCVs, these non-escalated enforcement actions follow a similar format and require a similar level of report detail.

-Potential Escalated Enforcement Actions.When ais being considered for escalated enforcement, the inspection report narrative should refer to the as an "apparent violation."
+Potential Escalated Enforcement Actions.
+Only a violation can be categorized as an “escalated enforcement action.”
+When a violation is being considered for escalated enforcement, the inspection report narrative should refer to the violation as an "apparent violation."
 The report details should not include any speculation on the severity level of such violations nor on expected NRC enforcement sanctions.
-Potential escalated actions, by their nature, require further agency deliberation (and usually additional input) to determine the appropriate severity level and NRC action.
+Potential escalated actions, by their nature, require further agency deliberation (and usually additional permit holder input) to determine the appropriate severity level and NRC action.

 Similarly, report narratives that discuss apparent violations should be carefully constructed to avoid making explicit conclusions (i.e., final judgments) about the safety significance of the issue.
-The report should include any available details that demonstrate safety significance, or that would help in making such a decision and should also describe any corrective actions taken or planned by the .
+The report should include any available details that demonstrate safety significance, or that would help in making such a decision and should also describe any corrective actions taken or planned by the permit holder.
 However, since a potential escalated enforcement action automatically entails further evaluative steps, neither the inspection report details nor the accompanying cover letter should present a final judgment on the issue.

 Non-Cited Violations.
-Section 2 of the NRC Enforcement Policy lists circumstances that result in consideration of an NCV not requiring a formal written response from a .
-When an NCV is issued, the report should briefly describe the circumstances of the violation, briefly describe the 's corrective actions, and conclude with the following boilerplate statement: "This violation is being treated as a Non-Cited Violation, consistent with section 2 of the NRC Enforcement Policy."
+Section 2 of the NRC Enforcement Policy lists circumstances that result in consideration of an NCV not requiring a formal written response from a permit holder.
+When an NCV is issued, the report should briefly describe the circumstances of the violation, briefly describe the permit holder's corrective actions, and conclude with the following boilerplate statement: "This violation is being treated as a Non-Cited Violation, consistent with section 2.3.2 of the NRC Enforcement Policy."

-If the ’s CAP has been determined to be effective per appendix C of this IMC, then SL IV violations may be dispositioned as NCVs if the criteria of section 2.3.2.a of the NRC Enforcement Policy are met.
-When this is the case, briefly describe the ’s corrective actions and conclude with the following boilerplate statement: “This violation is being treated as an NCV, consistent with section 2.3.2 of the Enforcement Policy.
-The violation was entered into the ’s corrective action program as [###] to ensure actions are taken to correct the condition.”
+If the permit holder’s CAP has been determined to be effective per appendix C of this IMC, then SL IV violations may be dispositioned as NCVs if the criteria of section 2.3.2.a of the NRC Enforcement Policy are met.
+When this is the case, briefly describe the permit holder’s corrective actions and conclude with the following boilerplate statement: “This violation is being treated as an NCV, consistent with section 2.3.2 of the Enforcement Policy.
+The violation was entered into the permit holder’s corrective action program as [###] to ensure actions are taken to correct the condition.”

-Minor .
-Minor should not normally be documented in inspection reports.
-However, to the extent that documentation is necessary, the standard language should be used: “This failure constitutes a of minor significance and is not subject to formal enforcement action.”
+Minor Nonompliances.
+Minor noncompliances should not normally be documented in inspection reports.
+However, to the extent that documentation is necessary, the standard language should be used: “This failure constitutes a noncompliance of minor significance and is not subject to formal enforcement action.”